Transparency of History in Galactic Game Theory

 Visibility & Reputational Long Memory Discouraging “Exploit-then-Reform” Strategies

-Since one of the core assumptions is that advanced civilizations can, in principle, reconstruct each other’s histories from electromagnetic or other signals, there will be little room to hide.
+Since one of the core assumptions is that advanced civilisations can, in principle, reconstruct each other’s histories from electromagnetic or other signals, there will be little room to hide.
 Cooperative civs with long memories of atrocities may persist reputations.
 The knowledge that ones immoral actions will be discovered and will tarnish your reputation in perpetuity dramatically raises the cost of defection.
 You get short-term gains but suffer a lasting “defector” label that advanced cooperators will remember.

-Long timelines mean future payoffs dominate short-term gains; being ostracized (or attacked) for centuries or millennia is far more costly than the short-lived benefits of exploitation.
+Long timelines mean future payoffs dominate short-term gains; being ostracised (or attacked) for centuries or millennia is far more costly than the short-lived benefits of exploitation.
 Even if a defector tries to “flip” to moral cooperation, they face distrust and must prove genuine change for an extended period—undercutting the easy “exploit-then-reform” payoff.

 The Long First Turn: Exploit, Then Reform—Until We Meet the Big Coalition

-How might the “exploit, then reform” strategy might play out for a budding civilization that has not yet encountered any advanced cooperative coalitions, and how galactic game-theoretic dynamics could (or could not) discourage that behaviour?
+How might the “exploit, then reform” strategy might play out for a budding civilisation that has not yet encountered any advanced cooperative coalitions, and how galactic game-theoretic dynamics could (or could not) discourage that behaviour?
 The core difficulty is that the first “turn” could be extremely long, giving a budding civ plenty of time for exploitation without immediate external oversight.

 Assume that the budding civilisation (Civ B) is advanced enough to grasp moral truths and foresee future cosmic encounters, but it hasn’t yet met a powerful moral coalition.
 It decides to “Exploit now”: Oppress, torture, hoard resources domestically, or do other immoral acts to maximise short-term gains, and then “Clean up later”: Once it detects or are contacted by a galactic moral coalition, it claims to have reformed, hoping to avoid punishments and gain cooperation benefits – a realpolitik of pivoting away and to moral compliance when it deemed in ones interest, hoping to sidestep or minimise punishment while still having profited from the prior exploitation.
 With such a Long First Turn, where contact might not happen for centuries, millennia, or longer, Civ B can “enjoy” the benefits of exploitation for a very long time.